You are here

 The University Visitor's West Lot,, a large, 24 hour pay parking lot, is located west of the Hulman Memorial Student Union between 4th and 5th on Chestnut Street.
 Parking is available for $1.00/hour or $6.00/day unless the lot is reserved for a special event.
 For more information, contact Parking Services at 237-8888.

 Guest permits are available for individuals visiting campus for $3.00/day.
-A Guest Daily Permit will enable the individual to park in any surface lot (excluding metered, pay or specialty lots; i.e. Psychology Lot) for the day.
-Guests may also utilize the Parking Garage (750 Cherry Street) or the West Pay Lot (5th and Chestnut Street) for $1.00/hour or $6.00/12 hour period.
-Short term parking is also available in the North Pay Station lot (North entrance of Hulman Memorial Student Union) and the Pavilion Lot (7th and Larry Bird Streets).
+A Guest Daily Permit will enable the individual to park in any surface lot (excluding metered, pay or specialty lots; i.e Psychology Lot) for the day.
+Guests may also utilize the Parking Garage (750 Cherry Street) for $1.00/hour or $6.00/12-hr period or the West Visitor Paylot (5th and Chestnut) for $2/hour or$12/12-hr period..
+Short term parking is also available in the Pavilion Visitor’s Pay Lot (7th and Larry Bird) and the North Visitor’s Pay Lot (North of HMSU) for $1/hr up to 2 hours.
 Students, faculty, and staff are not considered visitors and may not display a guest permit at any time.
+Students, faculty, and staff are responsible for their visitors.

 Students, faculty, and staff are responsible for their visitors.